nwg-piotr/nwg-hello/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/nwg-hello.svg)](https://repology.org/project/nwg-hello/versions)

-First you need to [install and start greetd](https://wiki.archlinux.org/title/Greetd#Installation).
+First, you need to [install and start greetd](https://wiki.archlinux.org/title/Greetd#Installation).

 The greeter can be installed by cloning this repository and executing the `install.sh` script (make sure you installed dependencies first).
 Then you need to edit the `/etc/greetd/config.toml` file (or `greetd.conf` - see the tip below).